Vitnere/Early-Dev/README.md

 # projects
-All my developed websites and web apps in process of learning web development
+All my developed websites and web apps in beginning of learning web development.
+Autumn 2016.